OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-sensor.md

 To add a custom sensor, you need to:
 - Create a config class for sensor config, inheriting from the `grutopia.core.config.robot.SensorCfg`.
-- Create a class for sensor, inheriting from the `grutopia.core.robot.sensor.BaseSensor`.
+- Create a class for sensor, inheriting from the `grutopia.core.sensor.sensor.BaseSensor`.

 ## Create Config Class